Global route / Southeast Asia

 This is equatorial Southeast Asia — expect cloud year-round.
 The volcanoes generate their own cloud caps but usually stick out above the weather layer.
 Between islands it's often grey.

-What is the best side of plane for Singapore to Bali?
+What is the best side for Singapore to Bali?